git/git.github.io/rev_news/drafts/edition-99.md

   Git bug.

-  Peff, alias Jeff King, thanked Thomas "for providing a clear example and reproduction recipe", and pointed out that the commits that appear to be from before 1980 were "malformed, but only slightly".
+  Peff, alias Jeff King, thanked Thomas "for providing a clear example and reproduction recipe" and pointed out that the commits that appeared to be from before 1980 were "malformed, but only slightly".
 It appeared that their "author" and "committer" headers contained something like: